danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 > The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

 The original manifesto was developed in [2001](https://agilemanifesto.org/history.html).
-A lot has changed in team work since then including the prevalence of remote work, recognition of the importance of mental health and preventing burnout, DEI, neurodiversity, and psychology research on flow state.
+A lot has changed in team work since then including the prevalence of remote work, recognition of the importance of mental health and preventing burnout, DEI, neurodiversity, and psychology research on [flow state](https://en.wikipedia.org/wiki/Flow_(psychology)).
 Relying primarily on face-to-face conversations:

 * Results in a lot of scheduled or impromptu meetings that interrupt flow state.
 * Requires co-incidence that everyone required to make a decision happens to be online at the same time.
 What if someone's out sick, vacation, appointment, has another commitment, works in a different timezone etc.